Washington Senior Care Costs Overview: Pricing, Fees and Cost Comparisons for 2025

 $20,000

 Assisted living offers good value for many older adults, and pricing depends on several factors.
 Apartment type is one driver since a larger layout or a premium view can cost more than a standard suite.
 Care needs also influence monthly rates because support with mobility, medication management or behavioral needs adds to the base fee.
 Community quality plays a significant role as well.
 Buildings with extensive amenities, strong dining programs, desirable locations and higher-end finishes tend to have higher monthly rates.
 Understanding how these elements work together helps families compare options more accurately.
+For a deeper look at pricing structure, care levels, and common fees, see our Assisted Living Costs in Washington guide.

 A senior and their caregiver sitting on a bench outside an assisted living community

-Continuing Care Retirement Communities (CCRC)
+Continuing Care Retirement Communities (CCRCs) in Washington State

 Typical Range: